msjimc/RunningWindowsProgramsOnLinux/openSUSE.md

 > sudo zypper addrepo https://download.opensuse.org/repositories/Emulators:/Wine/15.5/Emulators:Wine.repo

-Refresh the package database
+Refresh the package database:

 > sudo zypper refresh

-Install Wine with:
+Install Wine 9.13 with:

 sudo zypper install wine

-This will install Wine 9.13

-And finally configure wine with
+Finally, configure wine with

 > winecfg.

-## Installing Winetricks and .Net runtime
+## Installing Winetricks and .NET runtime

 Winetricks can be installed with the command (as root):

 >  sudo zypper install winetricks

-and the the runtime installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) after selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
+The runtime installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) after selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
 This is then installed with:

 > wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe

-***Note*** It is also possible to install the current .Net 8 and the preview .Net 9 versions by downloading and installing the required file.
+***Note:*** It is also possible to install the current .NET 8 and the preview .NET 9 versions by downloading and installing the required file.

 ## Running a Windows program such as circularMT